Mary L. Mikva: Biography

 Mikva is the daughter of Judge Abner Mikva and Zorita ("Zoe") (nee Wise) Mikva.
 Mikva and her two sisters were raised in the neighborhood of Hyde Park on the South Side of Chicago, and attended public schools.
 She earned her Bachelor of Arts in theater at Beloit College in 1974, working after graduation as a paralegal at the law firm Jenner & Block.
 She then attended Northwestern University Pritzker School of Law, graduating cum laude and Order of the Coif in 1980.
 Following graduation, she served as law clerk to Judge Prentice Marshall of the United States District Court for the Northern District of Illinois, and then to Justice William J. Brennan Jr., of the United States Supreme Court.
 After her clerkships, Mikva practiced law in Chicago as a partner at Abrahamson Vorachek & Mikva and Seliger & Mikva, specializing in civil rights and employment law, and in criminal defense with Patrick A. Tuite & Associates.

 In November 2004, Mikva was elected judge of the Circuit Court of Cook County, where she served until her appointment to the appellate court in 2016.
 On the trial bench, she served in the Chancery Division where she assisted in judicial education.
 In 2016, Mikva was appointed by the Illinois Supreme Court to the Illinois Appellate Court to fill the vacancy created by the death of Justice Laura Liu.
-Mikva's Illinois 1st District Appellate Court term ends in December of 2024, unless she is reelected.
+Mikva's Illinois 1st District Appellate Court term ends in December 2024, unless she is reelected.
 Mikva was endorsed by the Cook County Democratic party for the 2024 Appellate Court primary election, and will be on the 2024 ballot.